Chapter 2 : Angelina, December 1994

 “It was sort of funny, actually.
 He got all ridiculous and asked if there was another bloke.”
 She giggled.
 “I could picture him with his scrawny chest all puffed up.
 Bloody hell, I miss that boy.”

-A huge smile broke out across her face and she picked up her stack of books from the table.
+A huge smile broke out across the Blonde’s face and she picked up her stack of books from the table.
 “I love you, Angelina.”
 She called over her shoulder as she made her way toward the steps to the girl dormitories.
 “I’m going to go write Michael again so that he’ll stop sulking.”

 Angelina sighed.
-Turning her attention back to her essay, her thoughts wandered to her emerald and gold dress that was hanging in her wardrobe upstairs.
-She was more than happy to go to the ball dateless with her best friend at her side, but going to the ball dateless and alone was another story entirely.
+Turning her attention back to her essay, her thoughts wandered to her amethyst and gold dress that was hanging in her wardrobe upstairs.
+She was more than happy to go to the ball dateless with her best friends at her side, but going to the ball dateless and alone was another story entirely.
 She wished for a moment that her original plans had worked out, but quickly chided herself for the selfish feeling that rose up in her chest.
 It was a good thing that Alicia finally got up the nerve to talk to Eddie, and a great thing that Lora would be able to see Michael the Muggle.
-There was still time to make plans for the ball.
+Besides, there was still time to make plans for the ball.

-Conceding to the fact that she was not making any progress on her essay, she began rolling up the parchment.
+Conceding to the fact that she was not making any progress on her essay, she stood and began rolling up the parchment.
 From the corner of her eye she saw the profiles of George and Fred Weasley walk through the portrait hole.

 She rolled her eyes amiably; there was never any telling what they were up to exactly until they were ready for it to be known.
-“Well I’m on my way out, Fred.
+“Aye, Fred.
+I’m by my bloody self,” she grumbled to herself.
+“I’m on my way out, though.
 Did you need something?”

 Without invitation, Fred slid onto the sofa next to her and genially tossed his arm around her shoulder.
 “I have a proposition for you.”